mfuroyama/nodeVISTAClients/console/README.md

 The Console client will be executed on your __host__ machine (__not__ the nodeVISTA VM).

 ### Install Dependencies
-Open up a terminal on your host machine.
+Open a terminal on your host machine.

 ```text
 $ cd nodeVISTAClients/console